deakjahn/huge_listview/README.md

 A performant `ListView` that can handle any number of items with ease.
-Unlike other infinite list approaches, it doesn't just add new items to the list, growing to huge sizes in the end, but has a fixed size cache that only keeps a handful of pages (on other words, a few hundred items at most) all the time, discarding old pages as new ones come in.
+Unlike other infinite list approaches, it doesn't just add new items to the list, growing to huge sizes in the end, but has a fixed size cache that only keeps a handful of pages (in other words, a few hundred items at most) all the time, discarding old pages as new ones come in.
 The list asks for a pageful of items at once, in an async function, expecting to receive a `Future<List<T>>` of your items.